 - Rinse the chicken pieces in cold water, then pat dry with paper towels.
 Set aside on two large plates.

 - Brown the chicken by cooking it for 5 minutes per side, until the skin is golden brown.
-Adjust the temperature if necessary.
-Drain chicken pieces on paper towels.
+After a couple of minutes of cooking, turn down the heat to medium low.
+Drain the chicken on a paper towel-lined cookie sheet.

-- Pour off the fat from the two skillets into a bowl, then add 4 tablespoons back into each skillet.
+- Pour the fat from the two skillets into a bowl, then add 2 tablespoons back into each skillet.

 - Lower the heat to medium.
 Add 3 tablespoons of the reserved flour mixture to each skillet to create a roux.
-Whisk the flour with the fat and cook for a minute.
-Slowly add the 1 1/2 cups of chicken broth to each skillet while constantly whisking to prevent lumps.
-Cook the gravy for two minutes.
+Whisk the flour with the fat and vegetables and cook for a minute.
+Slowly add 1 1/2 cups (354 ml) of chicken broth to each skillet, whisking constantly to prevent lumps.
+Cook the gravy for two minutes, until thickened.

 - Garnish with fresh thyme leaves.
 Serve warm over rice, mashed potatoes, or with a crusty bread to sop up the gravy.

-- The pleasure of a 5 star review of this Southern smothered chicken recipe would greatly be appreciated.
+- The pleasure of a 5-star review for this Southern smothered chicken recipe would greatly be appreciated.

 - Category: Dinner